yuvrajverma01/Dev-Circle-React-App/README.md

 - You shouldn't be iterating over the notes over and over again just to pass an exam from your school.
 - You will gain an immense knowledge just by applying your knowledge into something rather than keeping it in your brain until newer technologies arrive.

 This project was taught by the [Clever Programmer's Team](https://www.cleverprogrammer.com/) on [YouTube](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ).
-The way he creates his project repos incomplete so that the actual learning takes by implementing rather than copying is truly remarkable. :blush:
+The way he creates his project repos (they are incomplete) so that the actual learning takes by implementing rather than copying is truly remarkable. :blush:

-###Built With
+### Built With

 This section lists all the technologies that I used to built this project.
 Leave any add-ons/plugins for the acknowledgements section.